joaopn/joaopn.github.io/_pages/cv.md

 Professional experience
 ======

-* 06/2024 - present: Postdoctoral Researcher at the University of Graz (Austria)
+* 06/2024 - present: Postdoctoral Researcher at the University of Graz, Austria.
+PI: [Jana Lasser](https://janalasser.at/)
-  * Description: Postdoctoral Researcher at the [IDea_Lab](https://idea-lab.uni-graz.at/en/our-researchers/data-analysis/), under Prof. Jana Lasser

-* 10/2023 - 05/2024: Postdoctoral Researcher at the RWTH Aachen University (Germany)
+* 10/2023 - 05/2024: Postdoctoral Researcher at the RWTH Aachen University, Germany.
+PI: [Jana Lasser](https://janalasser.at/)
-  * Description: Postdoctoral Researcher at the Chair for Computational Social Sciences and Humanities, under Prof. Jana Lasser

-* 02/2023 - 08/2023: Postdoctoral Researcher at the University of Konstanz (Germany)
+* 02/2023 - 08/2023: Postdoctoral Researcher at the University of Konstanz, Germany.
+PI: [David Garcia]((https://dgarcia.eu/))
-  * Description: Researcher at the [Social Data Science Lab](https://dgarcia.eu/), under Prof. David Garcia

-* 02/2021 - 01/2023: Postdoctoral Researcher at the Max Planck Institute for Dynamics and Self-Organization (Germany)
+* 02/2021 - 01/2023: Postdoctoral Researcher at the Max Planck Institute for Dynamics and Self-Organization, Germany.
+PI: [Stephan Herminghaus](https://www.ds.mpg.de/dcf)
-  * Description: Researcher at the [Physics of social systems](https://www.ds.mpg.de/3481219/res_heidemann) group, under Dr. Knut Heidemann

-* 02/2015-01/2021: PhD Candidate at the Max Planck Institute for Dynamics and Self-Organization (Germany)
+* 02/2015 - 01/2021: PhD Candidate at the Max Planck Institute for Dynamics and Self-Organization, Germany.
+PI: [Viola Priesemann](https://www.viola-priesemann.de/)
-  * Description: member of the [Neural systems theory](https://www.viola-priesemann.de/group/) group, under Dr. Viola Priesemann
-  * Funding: National Council for Scientific and Technological Development (CNPq) & Max Planck Society

-* 11/2013-03/2014: Visiting Researcher at the University of Bremen (Germany)
+* 11/2013 - 03/2014: Visiting Researcher at the University of Bremen, Germany.
+PI: [Stefan Bornholdt](http://www.itp.uni-bremen.de/complex/)
-  * Description: stay at the [Complex Systems Lab](http://www.itp.uni-bremen.de/complex/), under Prof. Dr. Stefan Bornholdt
-  * Funding: Sao Paulo Research Foundation (FAPESP)

-* 2009-2011: Teaching Assistant at the State University of Campinas (Brazil)
-  * Description: Teaching of classes and holding office hours for undergraduate disciplines.
-  * Disciplines: Experimental Physics I (2009, 2011), Probability I (2010)

 Skills
 ======